friedawik/AutoSpot/README.md

 - **spot_segmentation**: Here, you can access various codes for spot segmentation, employing multiple models including SAM2, micro-SAM, U-Net++, YOLO11, DeepLabV3+, Segformer, and SpotSegmentor.

-## Getting Started

 The respective folders include guidelines and requirements for using the provided methods.
 Each section outlines the tools we have utilised for effective Atg8 detection and segmentation in autophagy research.
 Thank you for taking the time to explore AutoSpot.